quangdo-au/ProgrammingAssignment/README.md

         $adelaideZone = new DateTimeZone('Australia/Adelaide');
         ```
   * This variable ($adelaideZone) would then be passed as either $timezone1 or $timezone2 in the function.
+  * Naturally, a timezone may be set for only one DateTime if required.
 * **Errors**:
   *  A return value of -1 indicates that invalid dates were provided and DateTime objects must be used for these parameters.
   *  A return value of -2 indicates an invalid output format was specified.
 This value must be between -1 and 3 (inclusive).